FactorySimPy/FactorySimPy/docs/basic_components.md

 ### Conveyor
 <hr style="height:2px;border:none;color:blue; background-color:grey;" />

-Conveyor connects two nodes and moves items from one end to the other.
-The API documentation can be found in [Conveyor](conveyor.md)
+Conveyor connects two nodes and facilitates the movement of items between them.
+It introduces a transport delay between nodes and acts as a passive element.
-There are two variants of conveyor available:
+There are two variants of conveyor available in this package: